-Placement and Special Credit in German and Dutch
+Placement and Special Credit in German, Dutch & Norwegian

 - College of Arts and Sciences Foreign Language Requirement

 - Placement, AP, IB, Concurrent Enrollment, and Special Credit in German